Top 10 Best Progressive Rock Bands

 Just consider A Saucerful of Secrets, Dark Side of the Moon, The Wall, and Division Bell.
 All four albums were produced by the same team, yet they all sound completely different.
 Pink Floyd wasn't afraid to follow their artistic vision.
 Also, I want to address a misconception.
 People who claim you need LSD or some kind of drug to appreciate Pink Floyd are simply wrong.
 Why?
 Because Pink Floyd's music itself is a trip.
 It's an auditory journey like no other.
 Pink Floyd forever.

-4 Yes Yes is an English progressive rock band formed in 1968 by bassist Chris Squire and singer Jon Anderson.
-They first achieved success in the 1970s with a progressive, art and symphonic style of rock music.
-Their best known song is their 1971 hit "Roundabout" off of their album Fragile.
+Yes is an English progressive rock band formed in 1968 by bassist Chris Squire and singer Jon Anderson.
+They first achieved success in the 1970s with a progressive, art, and symphonic style of rock music.
+Their best-known song is the 1971 hit "Roundabout" from the album Fragile.

 1. Pink Floyd